Rootstein Hopkins UAL Chair of Drawing

 The Pictorial was for the most part dealt with in the art room, while The Conceptual was practiced in mathematics, science, music and geography lessons.
 To picture the difference between the two, we need to imagine we have a sheet of paper and a pencil and are looking up at a cloudless night sky.
 The dots we make to plot the position of the stars are an example of conceptual drawing.
 These dots become pictorial when they are joined by lines, in such a way that they become an aphorism.
 The image of a man with a sword in his belt Orion, or the image of a Big Dipper or Plough.

-Some, especially those of us who were educated in the shadow of John Ruskin’s view of drawing, may be surprised that my support of drawing places less emphasis on seeing than on modeling thought.
+Some, especially those of us who were educated in the shadow of John Ruskin’s view of drawing, may be surprised that my support of drawing places less emphasis on seeing than on modelling thought.

-Seeing may well be where it all starts, but having spent the last three years collaborating with a registered blind person I know that when we put pencil to paper, we are more likely to be modeling our thoughts than thoughtlessly reproducing what is before us.
+Seeing may well be where it all starts, but having spent the last three years collaborating with a registered blind person I know that when we put pencil to paper, we are more likely to be modelling our thoughts than thoughtlessly reproducing what is before us.

 An example of a conceptual drawing is the one William Barrett Travis, a 26 year old Texan colonel executed towards the end off the siege at the Alamo.
 As the officer in charge of the besieged mission he called the depleted company together to present a range of exit strategies: to surrender and be executed, to try against the odds to fight their way out or to sell their lives as dearly as possible defending the fort.
 At the end of his address Travis drew his sword and stuck its point in the dirt, slowly drawing a line that divided him from his company.
 He said, "I now want every man who is willing to stay here and die with me to come across this line."